jpvantassel/parallel-course/mpi/3_asynchronous.md

 ## Basic Syntax

-There are three main function calls to perform asynchrnonous communication:
+There are three main function calls to perform asynchronous communication:

-- `MPI_Isend(buffer, count, datatype, dest, tag, comm, reqest)`
+- `MPI_Isend(buffer, count, datatype, dest, tag, comm, request)`
 - `MPI_Irecv(buffer, count, datatype, source, tag, comm, request)`
 - `MPI_Wait(request, status)`

 How these statements are used was discussed in the introduction to message passing, but for as a refresher will be repeated here.

-- `Isend` - spwans thread to continually check if the receiver is ready to receiver data.
+- `Isend` - spawns thread to continually check if the receiver is ready to receiver data.
 - `Irecv` - spawns thread to continually check if the sender is ready to send data.
 - `Wait` - forces the main process to wait until the corresponding send/receiver